-Abdominal strengthening exercises are important for the overall health of your back.
+Abdominal strengthening with an appropriate lower back pain exercise is important for the overall health of your back.
 These include crunches and leg lifts.

 This generally involves proper diet along with regular aerobic exercise 3 to 5 times per week for at least an hour.

 Core exercises can be a great help in stabilizing and strengthening your lower back.

 - Always warm up before any low back program